bennguyen99/Datacamp-Certificate-Projects/README.md

 For practical projects, following abilities are tested:

-  - Data Validation: Assess data quality and perform validation tasks.
+  - **Data Validation**: Assess data quality and perform validation tasks.
-  - Data Cleaning: Deal with duplicates, outliers, null values, and wrong-formatted data.
+  - **Data Cleaning**: Deal with duplicates, outliers, null values, and wrong-formatted data.
-  - EDA: Perform Exploratory Data Analysis to explore key insights that drive actionable decisions.
+  - **EDA**: Perform Exploratory Data Analysis to explore key insights that drive actionable decisions.
-  - Data Visualization: Create data visualizations in coding language to demonstrate the characteristics of data and represent relationships between features.
+  - **Data Visualization**: Create data visualizations in coding language to demonstrate the characteristics of data and represent relationships between features.
-  - Business Focus: Make recommendations for analytic approaches based on business goals.
+  - **Business Focus**: Make recommendations for analytic approaches based on business goals.
-  - Business Metrics: Judge performance of analytic results against relevant business criteria.
+  - **Business Metrics**: Judge performance of analytic results against relevant business criteria.
-  - Communication: Employs multiple tactics (written and verbal) to communicate with business leaders.
+  - **Communication**: Employs multiple tactics (written and verbal) to communicate with business leaders.

 There is one pdf file in each of the project folders where a more specific description of these tested abilities can be found.